unaxfromsibiria/mongoengine_rediscache/README.rst

 - `'reference' - use cache in ReferenceFieldCached`
 - `'get' - use cache in CachedQuerySet for all get request`
 - `'list_reference' - use cache for ListFieldCached( ReferenceField(Document) )`
+Example: list of documents class Model2 will be stored in cache for an 600 seconds.

 Posible to use without Django, you'll have such code::